octobercms/docs/cms-ajax.md

     }
     ==

-> **Note:** if two handlers with a same name defined in a page and layout together, the page handler will be executed.
+> **Note:** If two handlers with a same name defined in a page and layout together, the page handler will be executed.
 The handlers defined in [components](components) have the lowest priority.

 <a name="data-attributes" class="anchor" href="#data-attributes"></a>
 ## Data attributes API